Posted on: Januar 10, 2023

 Are you going to visit Amsterdam and are you planning to use drugs?
 Then this article with 10 tips for using drugs in Amsterdam is a good read for you!

-Most Dutch don’t consider cannabis dangerous.
-And most of the Dutch do not have a problem with the coffeeshops (cannabis stores) or people who occasionally use soft drugs (weed or hash).
+Most Dutch do not consider cannabis dangerous.
+And big majority of the Dutch do not have a problem with the coffeeshops or people who occasionally use soft drugs (weed or hash).
 Although it must be said that the use of alcohol is way more accepted in the Netherlands than cannabis.

 Did you know that only 7% of the Dutch population uses cannabis?